yguitton/training-material/topics/sequence-analysis/tutorials/viral_primer_design/tutorial.md

 Now that we have generated three possible primer schemes for qPCR using our current settings, how can we check whether these primers are appropriate and exclude potential off-targets?

-You can have a look at the files *"qPCR amplicon details"* and *"Primer details"* to see the locations of the generated amplicons and whether they consider off targets.
+You can have a look at the files *"qPCR amplicon details"* and *"Primer details"* to see the locations of the generated amplicons and whether they consider off-targets.
 Please review your output and compare it with the amplicons of the first varVAMP run.

 Please try to answer the following questions.